Ammann Tilings in Symplectic Geometry: The generalized Delzant construction

-\begin{remark} {\rm If we want to apply this construction to any simple convex polytope in $(\R^3)^*$, then there are two arbitrary choices involved.
-The first is the choice of a quasilattice $Q$ with respect to which the polytope is quasirational, and the second is the choice of vectors $\xd$ in $Q$ that are orthogonal to the facets of $\D$ and inward--pointing as in (\ref{polydecomp}).} \end{remark}
+\begin{remark} If we want to apply this construction to any simple convex polytope in $\big(\R^3\big)^*$, then there are two arbitrary choices involved.
+The f\/irst is the choice of a~quasilattice~$Q$ with respect to which the polytope is quasirational, and~the second is the choice of vectors~$\xd$ in~$Q$ that are orthogonal to the facets of~$\D$ and inward-pointing as in~\eqref{polydecomp}. \end{remark}